 Sampling deflection plate voltages during horizontal blanking ensured that the on-screen spot location was precise.
-One engineer conceived of an inductively coupled goniometer to provide continuous phase rotation on each of two time-shared channels (no brushes or slip rings), greatly simplifying color camera setup.
+Steve Roth conceived of an inductively coupled goniometer to provide continuous phase rotation on each of two time-shared channels (no brushes or slip rings), greatly simplifying color camera setup.
 A calibrated phase shifter with 0.1 degree resolution over a +/- 15 degree range in conjunction with a trace overlay technique allowed precise measurement of differential phase distortion.
 Why was that important?

 In the days before digital and satellites, TV was conveyed across the nation over microwave links averaging 50 or 60 miles in length.
 60 analog hops meant that a relatively small amount of signal degradation could cascade into a serious problem and bad links needed to be identified.
 Design of hardware that could detect 2% of an analog problem was a big challenge.
 However, taking on and solving that challenge was the big reason that the market share enjoyed by the TV Division was so large.
 The 520 also spawned the 521, which was compatible with the emerging European PAL system.

 While the 521 was under development there was one major obstacle - no test signal.
 Tektronix found that the only commercial source for a PAL color bar signal had a delivery delay of 18 months.
-The engineer who designed the goniometer offered to take on the task of designing a PAL test signal generator.
+Steve Roth, the engineer who designed the goniometer, offered to take on the task of designing a PAL test signal generator.
 Using the new digital ICs of the era he designed two generators in six months that generated PAL color bars, linearity staircase and convergence signals.
 Although the 141 started out as a specialized "test fixture", Tektronix knew they could launch a product line of test signal generators.